DeepakVelmurugan/Machine-Learning-basics/README.md

 # machineLearning
-Machine Learning algorithms and projects.
+Machine Learning algorithms and projects.</br>
-A view of different types of algorithms in Machine Learning All the code is in octave
+A view of different types of algorithms in Machine Learning.</br>
+All the code is in octave